- Role-based, attribute-based, & just-in-time access to infrastructure

 Modern security teams have many tasks on their plates, and identity and access management workflows can involve a lot of manual work with on-premises IAM solutions.
 Companies are adopting more cloud-based applications each year, and many are seeing a dramatic increase in user identities, including third-party users and machine identities.
 These shifts will make identity as a service in cloud computing increasingly more important to control access, validate user identities, and track usage.

 To keep up with regulatory compliance requirements and privacy laws, companies need a constant record of all the users that access their systems and a detailed account of their login activity.
 IDaaS provides the automated logging companies need to meet evolving privacy regulations and audit needs.

 IAM is becoming nearly impossible to manage manually.
 Manual access management presents a constant security risk.
 Identity management as a service makes automation easily available to companies, allowing them to maintain full control over their resources and implement vital security controls.

 How StrongDM Can Help with IDaaS

 On-prem IAM solutions are a thing of the past.
 Now, companies need a comprehensive cloud-native platform to manage and automate their access management workflows, no matter what systems users need to access.
-That’s where StrongDM’s Infrastructure Access Platform (IAP) comes in.
+That’s where StrongDM’s Dynamic Access Management (DAM) platform comes in.